devopspolis/invalidate-aws-cloudfront-distribution/README.md

 <a id="usage"></a>
 ## 📦 Usage

-### Example – Invalidate all objects in a CloudFront distribution:
+### Example – Invalidate all objects in a CloudFront distribution

 ```yaml
 jobs: